larsks/n1lks.oddbit.com/content/public_service/baystate_marathon/volunteer-faq.md

 ## Where can I park?

-### Blue parking placards
+### Parking placards

-Those assigned to the Tsongas Circle area can pickup BLUE "2024 Official Race Vehicle Baystate Marathon" placards at the Tsongas Family Info table before you park, or pick them up from Terry KA8SCP at the Rourke Bridge Unified Command Center at [Bowlero Lowell, 647 Pawtucket Blvd, Lowell][ucc] after 6:30 AM.
+Those assigned to the Tsongas Circle area can pick up "2024 Official Race Vehicle Baystate Marathon" placards at the Tsongas Family Info table before you park, or pick them up from Terry KA8SCP at the Rourke Bridge Unified Command Center at [Bowlero Lowell, 647 Pawtucket Blvd, Lowell][ucc] after 6:30 AM.